Briefpoint

 What Are Legal Operations?

-Legal operations—or legal ops—is the business side of running a legal team.
-It covers everything that supports lawyers without being legal work itself.
-That includes but is not limited to managing:
+Legal operations, or legal ops, is the business side of running a legal team.
+It covers the work that supports lawyers without being legal work itself.
+In modern legal departments, that often includes:

 • Budgets